 4. Embrace the benefits of sobriety

 Being sober, for me, means fostering meaningful friendships based on shared values rather than shared drug choices.
 It means going to skating rinks and movie theaters and arcades and old people bingo nights instead of the bar.
 It means waking up clear-headed and energized.
 It means safety.
 It means enjoying time alone and in nature.
 It means finding pleasure in things like sex and ice cream.
-It means reading out loud to Jefferson instead of searching for my next fix.
+It means reading out loud instead of searching for my next fix.
 It means finding less detrimental chaos and excitement.
 It means productivity.
 It means more writing, reading, talking, laughing, fucking, dancing, smiling, and playing.
 It means learning how to be a kid again and loving the shit out of it.